puremourning/vimspector/docs/configuration.md

     "args": [ "one", "two three", "four" ],
 ```

-To help with this sort of case, vimspector supports a 'splat' operator for
+To help with this sort of case, Vimspector supports a 'splat' operator for
-replacement variables apperaing within lists.
+replacement variables operating within lists.
 The syntax is: `"*${var}`, which
 means roughly "splice the contents of `${var}` into the list at this position".
 `${var}` is parsed like a shell command (using python's `shlex` parser) and each
 word is added as a list item.